-- “Lifelines” were included in the exercise — lifelines are seven specific points that the Federal Emergency Management Agency (FEMA) provides in order to stabilize an incident and save as many lives as possible.
-If the requirements of each “Lifeline” are met, the incident can be stabilized and allows you to focus on recovery more effectively.
-This was the first time that the “Lifelines” were integrated in a virtual exercise.
+- “Lifelines” were included in the exercise — lifelines are seven specific points that the Federal Emergency Management Agency (FEMA) provides to stabilize an incident and save as many lives as possible.
+If the requirements of each “Lifeline” are met, the incident can stabilize and allow you to focus on recovery more effectively.
+This was the first time the “Lifelines” were integrated into a virtual exercise.

 - Another objective was to work on the environmental impact and guarantee the safety of employees, passengers, and responders.
-It was possible to maintain the efficiency that had been achieved in previous years.
+It was possible to maintain the efficiency achieved in previous years.

-- For the first time ever, there was support for the communications plan, such as social networks, etc. The efficiency and quality of information provided to external media was improved.
+- For the first time, there was support for the communications plan, such as social networks, etc. The efficiency and quality of the information provided to external media were improved.